 Scenario #1: intentional

-Naturally, Facebook sends an email to all the email addresses on your account, so you know what’s going on.
-As long as that hacker-wannabe doesn’t have access to one of your email accounts, they can’t get in.
+Naturally, Facebook notifies all the email addresses on your account so you know what’s going on.
+As long as that hacker doesn’t have access to your email accounts, they can’t get in.
 They won’t be able to receive the email message.
 They won’t be able to fool Facebook that they’re you.

 Scenario #2: accidental

-This one isn’t really a hack, since the person doing it isn’t trying to get into your account.
+This one isn’t really a hack, since no one is trying to get into your account.
 They probably have no idea what they’re doing.

-They’re trying to log in and getting their own password or email address wrong.
+They’re trying to log in and typing in their password or email address wrong.
 Facebook isn’t letting them in.
 As a result, they try account recovery.
-They enter in their email address, and once again the account-recovery email is sent to all email addresses associated with the account.
+They enter their email address, and once again Facebook sends the account-recovery email to all email addresses associated with the account.

 The problem?
 They typed their email address in wrong.
 What they typed was your email address, not their own.
 That’s probably why they couldn’t log in in the first place.

-It sounds far-fetched, but it’s amazing how often people get their own email address wrong.1 Repeatedly.
-Or they just don’t use it often enough to remember exactly what it is — and exactness counts.
+It sounds far-fetched, but it’s amazing how often people get their email address wrong.2 Repeatedly.
+Or they just don’t use it often enough to remember exactly what it is.

 They may try several times before giving up or realizing their mistake.